 - Enhanced load management capabilities

-At the same time, modern construction methods – including prefabrication, advanced equipment, and digital project tracking – allow work to be completed more efficiently and with greater consistency.
+At the same time, newer construction approaches – such as prefabrication, advanced equipment, and digital project tracking – are helping teams complete work more efficiently and consistently.

-At Kent Power, we focus on safe, efficient execution that helps utilities strengthen their systems today and prepare for what’s next.
-Learn more about how we can support your infrastructure modernization efforts at https://www.kentpower.com/.
+At Kent Power, we work alongside utilities to support safe, efficient execution as they strengthen their systems and plan for what’s ahead.
+Learn more at https://www.kentpower.com/.